 Neoclassical architecture uses materials and techniques to connect to history.
 It also ensures that the façade and interior designs are both functional and stylish.

-3 Types of Neoclassical Architecture
+3 Types of Neoclassical Buildings

 1. Temple-Style Buildings

 Materials like marble or stone add to their grandeur.
-Emphasizing symmetry and proportion, these buildings embody neoclassical values of beauty and harmony.
+Emphasizing symmetry and proportion, these structures embody neoclassical values of beauty and harmony.
 Notable examples include the Pantheon in Paris and Federal Hall in New York City.

 2. Palladian Buildings

-3. Classical Block
+3. Classical Block Style

-Simple geometry defines classical block buildings.
+Simple geometry defines classical block-style buildings.
 Rectangular forms, pilasters, and cornices create a stately appearance.
 A central entrance adds elegance.
 This style suits civic structures, projecting stability.
 Banks and government offices showcase stark simplicity.

 Unadorned façades highlight form and function.
-Neoclassical ideals of order inspire this design approach.
+Neoclassical architectural ideals of order inspire this design approach.
 Architectural purity conveys authority.
 Many significant structures embody these principles.

-Notable Examples of Neoclassical Architecture
+Neoclassical Architecture Examples

 Grand columns rise, echoing ancient Rome.
 Symmetry reigns in gleaming marble façades.
-Neoclassicism adorns the seats of power, from Capitol Hill to European palaces.
-This revival of architecture breathes new life into timeless forms.
+Neoclassicism architecture adorns the seats of power, from Capitol Hill to European palaces.
+This revival of neoclassical architecture breathes new life into timeless forms.

-United States Capitol Building
+1. United States Capitol Building

-This neoclassical building reflects the revival of classical forms from ancient Greece and Rome, emphasizing simplicity, stability, and authority.
-As a prominent example of neoclassical architecture, it symbolizes the values of the new republic and has influenced numerous government and civic buildings.
+As a major example of neoclassical architecture, the Capitol symbolizes the values of the new republic.
+It has influenced many government and civic buildings.

-The White House
+2. The White House

 The White House is a prime example of U.S. neoclassical architecture.
 Designed by James Hoban and completed in 1800, it features a striking façade of limestone and brick.